SlashLabs-in/Slashlabs_attendance/api_docs/README.md

-# Attendance Management System API Documentation
+# SlashLabs Attendance System API Documentation

 ## Overview

-This document provides information about the Attendance Management System's API endpoints.
-The API allows mobile applications and other systems to interact with the attendance system, enabling check-ins, check-outs, and data retrieval.
+This document provides information about the SlashLabs Attendance System's API endpoints.
+The API allows mobile applications and other systems to interact with the SlashLabs Attendance, enabling check-ins, check-outs, and data retrieval.

 ## Base URL